-Today we are excited to announce the release of VisualGDB 5.6 Beta 1.
-This version introduces out-of-the-box integration with the Xilinx Vitis platform and the Raspberry Pi Pico SDK.
-I will give you a quick overview of the main highlights below.
+Today we are proud to announce the release of VisualGDB 5.6 Beta 3.
+This version introduces the ability to directly debug the PIO module of Raspberry Pi Pico, adds support for custom debug setups, increases the stability of the Xilinx Vitis integration, and contains numerous other improvements.
+In this post I will give you a overview of the main features introduced in this release.

 Live Non-Intrusive Debugging of Real-Time ARM Targets